 Sometimes overlooked as a form of exercise, walking can help you build stamina, burn excess calories and give you a stronger, healthier heart.
 Whether you take a gentle stroll on a lunchtime, or join one of organised trips to renowned hikes throughout the year, a good walk (and a good natter) will help you feel great.

 Our Instructor Lead Lunchtime Walks continue throughout the year.
 The walks last approximately 30 minutes with a wide choice of routes through parks in the surrounding areas.
-No need to book, just turn up!
+If you would like to see a lunchtime walk from your workplace, just get in touch!

 “Let’s Walk & Talk”